Yaarn/yaarn.github.io/pages/using-yaarn/activity-tracking.md

 ## Accessing the Activity Tracker

+There are 2 ways to use the Activity Tracker:

+1. View all of your individual tasks across all clients
+2. View all of a client's account activities

+To access a client's activities:

 1. Navigate to **Clients → Client's Name → Activities** in the sidebar
 2. Or click **Activities** at the top of the client profile page

-_Note: Clients can view their own version of this page to stay updated on ongoing activities._
+_Note: Clients can view the same version of this page to stay updated on ongoing activities._

 ## Managing Activities